s-gorrin/STOR/README.md

 ## Dependencies
 Running in Java 11.
-GUI built on JavaFX SDK 17.0.2.
+GUI built on JavaFX 17.0.2.
 Serializing to JSON with GSON 2.8.5.
 Testing with JUnit 4.

 ## Usage